Alexander Luthor Jr.

-Alexander Luthor Jr. is a fictional character appearing in comic books published by DC Comics.
+Alexander Luthor Jr. is a character appearing in comic books published by DC Comics.
 The son of Earth-Three's Lex Luthor, he played a large role in the Crisis on Infinite Earths and Infinite Crisis events.

 Publication history

 Created by Marv Wolfman and George Pérez, the character made his first appearance in Crisis on Infinite Earths #1 (April 1985).
 He had a prominent role in that series, and appeared 20 years later as one of the two primary antagonists of the sequel Infinite Crisis, alongside Superboy-Prime.

 Fictional character biography

 Crisis on Infinite Earths

 Alexander Luthor Jr. is born on Earth-Three, the son of Lex Luthor and Lois Lane.
 Luthor Sr. is Earth-Three's only hero, fighting the Crime Syndicate (an evil version of the Justice League of America).
 In Crisis on Infinite Earths, the Anti-Monitor destroys Earth-Three and countless other universes with an antimatter wave.
 To save their son, the Luthors place him in an experimental device which carries him to Earth-One.

+Alexander materializes on the abandoned satellite which was formerly headquarters of the Justice League.
 The Harbinger takes Alexander in at the request of the Monitor.
 Alexander's passage through the anti-matter storm grants him power over both matter and anti-matter, accelerating his aging.
 By the end of Crisis, Alexander has aged into a young adult over the course of several weeks.
 After the Monitor's death, Alexander helps lead the heroes and villains of the DC Universe against the Anti-Monitor.

 After defeating the Anti-Monitor with the help of the Earth-Two Superman (Kal-L) and Superboy-Prime, Alexander reveals that he has saved Kal-L's wife, the Earth-Two Lois Lane, from being erased from existence.
 No longer having a place in the post-Crisis universe, the four retreat to another dimension.